News

 February 13th, 2015 update:

-e year is here!
+The second update of the year is here!
 I'm excited to say that 2015 is off to a great start, in that I've managed to free up even more writing time for myself for the foreseeable future.
 With the large quantity of time a writer requires to properly apply themselves to their craft, this sort of thing is most welcome news.

 I'm also pleased to report that my critique group has given a firm thumbs-up to Book Two.
 They have said that the portions they have read to date mesh extremely well with the story from Book One, continuing and expanding the plotlines and characters.